swar8080/Wealthica-Asset-Value-Tracker-Widget/README.md

 1. On Wealthica, install the [Developer Add-on](https://app.wealthica.com/addons/details?id=wealthica%2Fwealthica-dev-addon)
 2. Visit the Developer Add-on [power-up page](https://app.wealthica.com/addons/wealthica/wealthica-dev-addon)
-3. Click the gear icon to the right of add-on title, and then "Configure"
+3. Click the gear icon to the right of the add-on's title text, and then "Configure"
 4. Enter the URL of the widget:
    1. https://d15ybym44m0zut.cloudfront.net to use a version hosted on AWS
    2. https://localhost:3000 if you're paranoid and want to run the widget locally 😀 (details below)